Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 What do I need to consider in my CV?

-What requirements must be met for participation in conferences / seminars / pupils‘ academies / pupils‘ study programme and working groups?
+What requirements must be met for participation in conferences / seminars / pupils‘ academies / pupils‘ study programme and pupils‘ working groups?

-Possible proofs are: for a conference participation e.g. confirmation of participation or admission ticket | a pupils‘ study programme e.g. certificate of enrollment per semester | working groups e.g. information on school report at the end of the school year
+Possible proofs are: for a conference participation e.g. confirmation or certificate of participation or registration confirmation | a pupils‘ study programme e.g. certificate of enrolment per semester | pupils’ working groups e.g. information on school report at the end of the relevant school year

-Possible proofs are: for published (co-) publication e.g. letter of confirmation or excerpt from the publication with abstract | for lecture or poster presentation given at conferences e.g. letter of confirmation or programme excerpt.
+Possible proofs are: for issued (co-)publications e.g. letter of confirmation from the publisher or an abstract including the list of authors and details on the publication (publisher, journal or online platform, and date of publication) | for lecture or poster presentation given at conferences e.g. confirmation or certificate, invoice or programme overview including your name.

 What requirements must be met for practical experience?

-Please note: Internships, employment relationships such as study or school-related employment (e.g. student assistants („HIWI“), working student) as well as permanent employment over a long period of time can be listed under practical experience here.
+Please note: Internships, employment relationships such as study or school-related employment (e.g. student assistants („HIWI“), working student) as well as permanent employment over a long period of time can be listed under “Practical experience” here.

 What requirements must be met for completed vocational training?

-Complete all the relevant fields in the online application form and upload the proof in the appropriate place The proof must contain your full name (first and last name), allow a time classification (e.g. date, time periode) and show the MINT connection.
+Complete all relevant fields and upload proof in the appropriate section of your online application form.
+The proof must contain your full name (first and last name), allow a time classification (e.g. date, time period) and show the MINT connection.

 What requirements must be met for prizes and awards?